Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Simulations

 In the context of QC, its primary potential advantage lies in accelerating computations for power system scheduling.
-Although current quantum computers are incapable of solving real-scale problems, their potential to handle large-scale problems needs serious consideration.
-Fig. \ref{fig_6} demonstrates the time required by D-Wave QA processors to solve QUBO problems of varying sizes, focusing solely on direct QPU access time while disregarding queue wait times before and after QPU access.
-For smaller-scale QUBO problems, classical computers exhibit a clear advantage in computational speed over quantum processors.
+This section discusses such prospects under both current hardware constraints and anticipated future developments.
+Fig. \ref{fig_6} illustrates the solving time of D-Wave QA processors for QUBO problems of varying sizes, considering only direct QPU access time and ignoring solution errors in larger-scale annealing.

+For the smaller-scale QUBO problems, classical computers exhibit a clear advantage in computational speed over quantum processors.
 However, as the problem size increases, the computational time for classical methods escalates significantly due to the NP-hard nature of integer programming.
-In contrast, the time complexity for quantum computation does not vary a lot.
-Once the utilization of roughly $100$ equivalent qubits, QC begins to surpass classical methods in efficiency.
-Nevertheless, due to the risk of chain broken during the embedding process on D-Wave QPUs for larger problems, it is advisable to keep the block size within QPHR-ADMM relatively small.
+In contrast, the measured QPU access time of QA shows relatively weak sensitivity to problem size growth.
+These empirical observations suggest that, beyond a certain problem scale (e.g., on the order of $100$ equivalent qubits), quantum annealing may become competitive with classical approaches in terms of solver execution time, provided that solution quality is maintained.

+However, QPU access time reported in Fig. \ref{fig_6} does not represent the E2E computational cost of QA.
+This is further supported by the timing breakdown in Fig. \ref{fig_BD_Time}, where direct QPU execution accounts for only a small portion of the current QA workflow.
+The much larger orchestration time mainly comes from minor-embedding construction, remote communication with the QPU service, task scheduling, and queuing.
+In contrast, classical solvers such as Gurobi can be deployed locally with negligible communication latency.
+Therefore, under current hardware and access conditions, QA-based computation does not yet show a clear E2E timing advantage over state-of-the-art classical solvers.

+In addition to the timing overhead, current hardware limitations also constrain the implementable problem size and solution stability.
+For large-scale SUC instances, the QUBO graph is usually too large and too dense to be directly mapped onto the sparse hardware graph of current D-Wave QPUs.
+Hence, minor embedding is required, which may introduce long embedding chains and broken-chain risks.
+QPHR-ADMM mitigates this issue from the algorithmic side.
+Specifically, it eliminates the qubit overhead caused by binary-encoded slack variables and decomposes the full master problem into smaller unit-level QUBO blocks.
+This reduces the graph size that must be embedded in each QPU call.
+As a result, minor embedding becomes easier, and solution stability on current hardware can be improved.